 When you double checked everything, it’s time for another sync.
 This time from your business expense tracking app to the accounting software.

-All you have to do is connect Xpenditure to Xero accounting software (with few options to setup) and occasionally click “Sync” button (at least in theory - integration is a bit glitchy).
+All you have to do is connect Rydoo to Xero accounting software (with few options to setup) and occasionally click “Sync” button (at least in theory - integration is a bit glitchy).